-Meaning, if you’ve always had one period clot that you’re tempted to take a photo of or pester your best friend about every month, but you otherwise feel okay and aren’t soaking through tampons or pads like it’s your job, it’s probably nothing to be too stressed about.
+Means, that if you’ve always had one period clot that you’re tempted to take a photo of or pester your best friend about every month, but you otherwise feel okay and aren’t soaking through tampons or pads like it’s your job, it’s probably nothing to be too stressed about.

-And, remember, if you’re bleeding heavily, or in pain, or have any other symptoms of Menorrhagia, you should get it addressed sooner rather than later.
+And, remember, if you’re bleeding heavily, in pain, or have any other symptoms of Menorrhagia, you should get it addressed sooner rather than later.

-How Menstrual Clots Form?
+How do Menstrual Clots Form?

-Menstrual period starts when hormones trigger your body to shed the lining of the uterus (endometrium).
+The menstrual period starts when hormones trigger your body to shed the lining of the uterus (endometrium).
 As the lining sheds, small blood vessels bleed.

 Mixed into the menstrual blood are also bits of tissue from the uterine lining.
-Thus, what appears to be a blood clot may actually be a clump of endometrial cells or it can be a mixture of both endometrial cells and blood clots.
+Thus, what appears to be a blood clot may be a clump of endometrial cells or it can be a mixture of both endometrial cells and blood clots.

 When your menstrual flow is heavier, blood clots tend to be bigger because there’s a larger amount of blood sitting in the uterus.

-In order to pass larger blood clots, the cervix has to dilate a bit, causing pain that can be quite intense.
+To pass larger blood clots, the cervix has to dilate a bit, causing pain that can be quite intense.
 This partially explains why, if you have a heavy flow, you’re more likely to have cramping.